TAGBASE

 • A revoked key stops working immediately and authenticates as 401.

-Self-service endpoints to create, list, or revoke a key on an existing account are not part of the public API yet.
+You can read a key’s metadata by id (above), but self-service endpoints to create, list, or revoke a key on an existing account are not part of the public API yet.
 Today a key is minted with its account; rotation and revocation on an existing account are handled by TAGBASE.

 TAGBASE uses cookies to keep you signed in and protect against fraud.
 With your permission, we also measure how the site is used.
 Read our cookie policy for details.